Smart Watch: Is it really Worth, Safe & Useful for you? | Aren’t free fitness apps enough?

-Another year has just kicked off.
-And your mind has been rummaging through the health resolutions you’ve made & been hoping to stick to them.
+Hurray!
+We’re done & dusted with the first 2 quarters of 2019 already.
+And your mind has been rummaging through the new year health resolutions you’ve made & been hoping to stick to them.
 So, if you’ve chalked out a list of gadgets that may up your fitness plans (without the gym, of course!), I’m pretty sure the smart watch or fitness band hasn’t escaped your thoughts.

 But then you have this swarm of doubts about buying a smart watch.
 Just like I did until quite recently.
 So I understand.